- Faculty List

 Edward R. Swenson (Anthropology)

-Sanda Munjic (Spanish and Portuguese)Assistant Professors
+Sanda Munjic (Italian, Spanish, Portuguese and Latin American Studies)Assistant Professors

 Martha Balaguera (Political Science)

-Laura Doering (Rotman)
+Laura Doering (Rotman Commerce)

 Jerry Flores (Sociology)